bushbaby/BsbFlysystem/README.md

 ### Filesystems

-There is one FilesystemFactory which creates a Filesystem or EventableFilesystem based on the configuration
+There is one FilesystemFactory which creates a Filesystem based on the configuration.

 ## Advanced Usage